Congratulations to the Class of 2012 – especially all of our Animal Science graduates!

 Your generous support of our department will help us maintain the excellence of our undergraduate program and strengthen our graduate training programs.
 Whether you choose to support Animal Sciences scholarships, graduate fellowships, or our Academic Excellence Fund, your contribution is greatly appreciated.
 In addition, when the Rutgers Annual Giving Fund contacts you, please consider earmarking all or part of your gift to the Department of Animal Sciences.

-To make a gift, please contact the SEBS Development Office.
+To make a gift, please visit our giving page.

 Warmest regards,